A PARENTS GUIDE TO OUR SCHOOL

 We recognise that pupils learn at different rates and that there are many factors affecting achievement, including ability, emotional state, age and maturity.
 We are particularly aware of the needs of a nurture group , for whom maturity is a crucial factor in terms of readiness to learn.
 We believe that many pupils, at some time in their school career, may experience difficulties which affect their learning, and we recognise that these may be long or short term.

-At Longdon Park School we aim to address and meet the SEN/HCP statement objectives and provide teaching and learning contexts which enable every pupil to achieve his full potential.
+At Longdon Park School we aim to address and meet the EHCP objectives and provide teaching and learning contexts which enable every pupil to achieve their full potential.

 How will school staff support my young person?

-At Longdon Park School we work closely with other professionals wherever possible to ensure that all of the needs that are outlined on the Statement of Special Educational Needs or the Education Health and Care Plan are met.
+At Longdon Park School we work closely with other professionals wherever possible to ensure that all of the needs that are outlined on the Education Health and Care Plan are met.

 In order to make progress a pupil may only require differentiation of the plans for the whole class.
 The differentiation may involve modifying learning objectives, teaching styles and access strategies.
 Under these circumstances, a pupil’s needs will be provided for within the whole class planning frameworks and individual target setting.
 Differentiation will be recorded in the daily planning by the class teacher.